opsgenie/opsgenie-cloudformation-resources/opsgenie_user/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Username.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the UserId.

+### Fn::GetAtt

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and sample return values.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### UserId

+Returns the <code>UserId</code> value.